Skip to main content

 Two common covalent modifications of proteins are N-myristoylation (attached myristic acid - 14:0 - through an amide link) and S-palmitoylation (attached palmitic acid - 16:0 - through a thioester link with a Cys).

-Myristoylation is usually a cotranslational modification in eukaryotic and viral proteins after cleavage of the N-terminal methionine.
+Myristoylation is usually a cotranslational modification of eukaryotic and viral proteins, occurring after cleavage of the N-terminal methionine.
 Figure \(\PageIndex{6}\) shows an image of the serine/threonine phosphatase 2C (1A6Q) with its N-terminal glycine myristoylated.
 It should be obvious how this post-translationally modified protein interacts with a membrane.

 Figure \(\PageIndex{6}\): The serine/threonine phosphatase 2C (1A6Q) with its N-terminal glycine myrisoylated

 This modification is a key part of initiating immune system signal transduction pathways.
-The modification is catalyzed by N-myristoyltransferase (NMT) using myristoyl-coenzyme as the fatty acid acyl donor.
-This activates the protein's function partly by reducing the dimensionality of substrate diffusion to the protein to the 2D surface of the membrane instead of a 3D search in the cytoplasm.
-NMT acylates protein at this consensus sequence: G1X2X3X4S/T5X6R7R8.
+The modification is catalyzed by N-myristoyltransferase (NMT), which uses myristoyl-coenzyme A as the fatty acid acyl donor.
+This partly activates the protein's function by reducing the dimensionality of substrate diffusion to the protein to a 2D surface on the membrane, rather than a 3D search in the cytoplasm.
+NMT acylates a protein at this consensus sequence: G1X2X3X4S/T5X6R7R8.

-Likewise, many signaling proteins are palmitoylated, leading to protein recruitment to membranes.
-Small G proteins like Ras, Rho, and the alpha subunit of heterotrimeric G proteins are often palmitoylated.
+Likewise, many signaling proteins are palmitoylated, thereby recruiting them to membranes.
+Small G proteins, such as Ras, Rho, and the alpha subunit of heterotrimeric G proteins, are often palmitoylated.
 This modification can also be found in transmembrane proteins where localization is not an issue (see example xx below).
-In such circumstances, the modification might help target the proteins to rafts within the membrane.
+In such circumstances, the modification might help target proteins to membrane rafts.
 Palmitic acid is saturated, and attaching it to a protein might target the modified protein to more ordered membrane regions with cholesterol and sphingolipids within rafts.

 Isoprenoids linkers:

-The isoprenoids farnesyl (15C) or geranylgeranyl (20C)are added to a CAAX carboxy-terminal sequence in a target protein like RAS, where C is Cys, A is aliphatic, and X is any amino acid, which helps target proteins to the membrane.
-The enzymes used for these modifications are farnesyltransferase (FTase) and protein geranlygeranyltransferase I (GGTase I), respectively.
+The isoprenoids farnesyl (15C) or geranylgeranyl (20C) are added to a CAAX carboxy-terminal sequence in a target protein, such as RAS, where C is Cys, A is aliphatic, and X is any amino acid, which helps target proteins to the membrane.
+The enzymes used for these modifications are farnesyltransferase (FTase) and protein geranylgeranyltransferase I (GGTase I), respectively.
 This and the other modifications have the potential to do more than target proteins to the membrane.
 The modification can also modulate protein-ligand interactions and protein stability.
 Ras, a key signaling protein, is a target of prenylation.

 Ras and other small G proteins are involved in many human cancers.
-As the G protein Ras has somewhat of a billiard ball surface with obvious sites to target drugs that would affect its aberrant function in cancers, efforts have been made to target the prenyltransferases necessary to target it to the membrane.
+As the G protein Ras has a somewhat billiard-ball-like surface with obvious sites for targeting drugs that would affect its aberrant function in cancers, efforts have been made to target the prenyltransferases that anchor it to the membrane.

 In humans, there are three genes in the Ras family, H-Ras and N-Ras, whose gene products localize to both plasma and Golgi membranes, and K-Ras, which localizes predominantly to the plasma membrane.
 These and other G proteins bind GTP and possess GTPase activity.
 The GTP-bound form is active, while the GDP form is inactive.
 Point mutations that attenuate or prevent GTP cleavage leave the protein continually activated, contributing to oncogenesis.

-KRas has two predominant isoforms, 4A, the canonical form (also called 2A), and 4B (also called 2B), that arise from alternative splicing of the primary RNA transcript.
-The C-terminal protein sequences of isoform 4A and 4B differ significantly.
+KRas has two predominant isoforms, 4A (the canonical form, also called 2A) and 4B (also called 2B), arising from alternative splicing of the primary RNA transcript.
+The C-terminal protein sequences of isoforms 4A and 4B differ significantly.

 Isoform 4A: QYRLKKISKEEKTPGCVKIKKCIIM